See Lomo Action Sampler

 Same as the Selby Revolver

-(1948) An exceedlingly curious and rare submini from Germany/Switzerland is the Biflex.
-It managed to take 200 11x11mm exposures on a roll of 35mm film by placing them in two rows on the film.
-It did this by using a dual cassette system -- the film was fed from one cassette into another.
-The pictures were exposed on the top row and then the cassettes were flipped over and run through the camera again, for another 100 exposures.
+(1948) An exceedingly curious and rare submini from Germany/Switzerland is the Biflex.
+It managed to take 200 exposures on a roll of 35mm film by placing them in two rows on the film.
+They were 11x11mm in size.
+It did this by using a cassette flipping system -- the film was fed from one cassette into another.
+The pictures were exposed on the "top row" and then the cassettes were flipped over and run through the camera again, for another 100 exposures on the bottom row -- which is now the top row.
+You get the picture.
 The lens is usually a 20mm (f2.8).
 It is thought that fewer than 500 were made.
 Shutter speeds are from 1/10 through 1/250.
-Framing was through a very small peephole viewfinder despite the Biflex name.
+Who knows what the rear lens thread was?
+Framing was through a very small peephole viewfinder.
+Despite the Biflex name, it is NOT a Twin Lens Reflex.
 The images were designed to be viewed as slides since many slide accessories were made such as a slide projector with two, fast lenses and various slide holders and trays.

-(1999) Similar in style and function to the "Revolver" cameras, except that this camera has eight -- that's right, 8 -- lenses.
+(1999) It is similar in style and function to the "Revolver" cameras, except that this camera has eight -- that's right, 8 -- lenses.
 It takes eight, rapid-fire pictures on one section of 35mm film with a sequential shutter of some sort.
 That's the "golf" part -- you can analyze your golf swing.
 Each image is about 9x12mm -- just a tiny bit bigger than the Minox format.
 The big difference between this camera and other "sequence" cameras is that this camera is a "disposable".
-The Revolver-types are reuseable cameras.
-The Golf comes with 15 "exposures" -- that makes 15x8 exposures -- on 800 speed film for about $25.
+The Revolver-types are reusable cameras.
+The Golf comes with 15 "exposures" -- that makes eight 9x12mm exposures each -- on 800 speed film for about $25.
+That's 15 exposures, i.e. pictures, with eight pictures in each of the 15 exposures.
 Since it is a disposable, the film cannot be changed, and it costs you $25 each time -- plus processing.
 I suppose, like other disposables, that the film can be changed with some effort, and the camera re-used.
 But you'll still be stuck with having to use 800 speed film -- or there abouts -- since the shutter speed and aperture are fixed.
-Same as the Action Shot 16.
-Made by Hanimex.
+It is the same as the Action Shot 16 that was sold by Hanimex.

 Same as the Selby Revolver but with a colorful, transparent body.